amandeepmittal/amanhimself.dev/src/content/blog/uninstall-nodejs-version-using-volta.md

 ## Summary

-Compared to tools like nvm, Volta's approach to Node.js version management is a lot more different considering this manual process.
+Compared to tools like nvm, Volta's approach to Node.js version management is a bit different considering this manual process.